 Remember to bring any official AP scores or transcripts if you have not yet submitted them to the Admissions Office.

 Question: Are parents, family members or friends able to come with me?

 Answer: We understand starting college is a big step.
 If parents or family members do attend, please understand, room in the computer labs may be limited to students only.
 It's definitely not necessary to bring a significant other.
 We’ll pair you with other students and an amazing student leader too!

 Question: Is there anything I should do before I come to Orientation?

 Answer: There are a few things you can take care of before Orientation.
 For a list, click here.

 Question: When should I attend Orientation?

-Answer: Our upcoming sessions are designed for undergraduate students starting Summer 2014 and Fall 2014.
+Answer: Our upcoming sessions are designed for undergraduate students starting Fall 2014.
 To view sessions designed just for you, visit the Orientation home page and select the student type that most likely resembles you.

 Question: Is there a cost to attend Orientation?